 2. Treat yo-self to some baked goods

-3440m in to the Himalayas was the last place I thought I’d find nice coffee shops and bakeries.
-Namche Bazaar is actually covered in places where you can hang out with a cuppa, with a good book, and a view over the mountains or Namche Bazaar’s colorful rooftops.
+3440m up in the Himalayas was the last place I thought I’d find nice coffee shops and bakeries.
+Namche Bazaar is actually covered in places where you can hang out with a cuppa, a good book, and a view over the mountains or over Namche Bazaar’s colorful rooftops.